-World War III News: Russia Upset After 300 US Marines Deployed To Norway
+World War 3 News: Russia Upset After 300 U.S. Marines Deployed To Norway

-300 US Marines have been deployed to Norway for a six-month time period which is said to be infuriating Russia, and is also sparking some concerns about World War III.
-This marks the first time that foreign troops have been allowed to be stationed in Norway since World War II.
+300 U.S. Marines have been deployed to Norway for a six-month time period which is said to be infuriating Russia and is also sparking some concerns about World War 3.
+This marks the first time that foreign troops have been allowed to be stationed in Norway since the second World War.

-The United States government has made a point of talking down this deployment of Marines to Norway which also happens to concide with NATO worries about Russia, but of note is the fact that this deployment of Marines also coincides with the United States sending troops to Poland.
+The United States government has made a point of talking down this deployment of Marines to Norway which also happens to coincide with NATO worries about Russia, but of note is the fact that this deployment of Marines also coincides with the United States sending troops to Poland.

-The decision was made to send these troops to Poland in an effort to prop up allies in Eastern Europe who are growing concerned over Moscow and its “assertiveness,” as Reuters report.
-With Russia heavy in the news lately, some are worried that the move to send troops to Norway and Poland could indicate that World War III might be on the horizon in the future.
+The decision was made to send these troops to Poland in an effort to prop up allies in Eastern Europe who are growing concerned over Moscow and its “assertiveness,” as Reuters reports.
+With Russia heavy in the news lately, some are worried that the move to send troops to Norway and Poland could indicate that World War 3 might be on the horizon in the future.

 On Monday at 9:00 a.m.
 GMT, Marines based in Camp Lejeune in North Carolina landed at Vaernes Airport close to Trondheim, which is the third-largest city in Norway.
-The US Marines are now set to be staying in Norway for one year, and once the six-month tour is finished by the Marines currently there, they will be replaced by others.
+The U.S. Marines are now set to be staying in Norway for one year, and once the six-month tour is finished by the Marines currently there, they will be replaced by others.

 Rune Haarstad, a Home Guard spokesman, denied that the deployment of Marine troops in Norway had anything to do with Russia.